 This isn’t a lone case, either.
 BBC Worldwide has in recent years been selling off significant chunks of its own operations to private companies.

 In 2005, the BBC sold Eve magazine to Haymarket.
 Then, in 2006, Random House bought out BBC Books.
 So the entire publishing division of our national broadcaster became privately owned.

 Acquisitions matter, too.
 In 2007, the Beeb bought 75 per cent of Lonely Planet, the tourism guide, for £130m.
 Big money.
 Just six years later, they sold it for £51m at an astonishing £80m loss.
 Taxpayers lost out.

 Then, in 2011, BBC Worldwide sold all its non-BBC branded magazines to Exponent, a private equity firm.
 It also handed over the licenses to run all the BBC branded mags, too, effectively sub-contracting the work, and moved all its magazine staff over to the private company.
 At the same time, the broadcaster offloaded its subscription fulfilment service.

 What we have therefore is a history of semi-secret quasi-privatisations, none of which have public approval except for that of the BBC Trust.
 In the case of the Lonely Planet sale, it resulted in a massive bill for the taxpayer (indirectly, through losses).

 It’s time for some accountability in BBC Worldwide.
 It may be a company, but it’s one that’s owned by all of us and it says it exists for all of us.
 Perhaps then, we should get a say when our assets are flogged off.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.